isAdamBailey/portfolio-3/source/_posts/vue-search-input-speech-recognition.md

 >
 > SpeechRecognition is a Web Speech API interface that allows you to convert speech to text using Javascript in the browser.

-This Post picks up from a search input I had already built using VueJs and Tailwind in Laravel Jetstream application using IntertiaJS.
+This Post picks up from a search input I had already built using VueJs and Tailwind in Laravel JetStream application using IntertiaJS.
 The article describing how to build this search input can be found [here](/blog/jetstream-search-input).

 ## The Search Input Component